 Did you miss Part I of our change management series?
 Take a few minutes to read why change management practices are essential when transitioning to a new Applicant Tracking System (ATS) and what you can do to establish a strong foundation for your organization’s implementation.
+And, be sure to download your free copy of our GR8 Guide: Evaluating a Talent Acquisition Platform, which includes a three-phased approach to running an effective enterprise recruiting software review and selection process.

 Now that you’ve effectively guided your organization through the “before” phase of ATS implementation, it’s time to address what needs to happen both “during” and “after” implementation in order to get the greatest returns from your new system.